dantosXD/docker-libregrammar/README.md

 *Source: [https://dev.languagetool.org/hunspell-support](https://dev.languagetool.org/hunspell-support)*

 The following `Dockerfile` contains an example on how to add words to `spelling.txt`.
 It assumes you have your own list of words in `en_spelling_additions.txt` next to the `Dockerfile`.
+It assumes you already built the LibreGrammar image.
 ```
-FROM erikvl87/languagetool
+FROM libregrammar

 # Improving the spell checker
 # http://wiki.languagetool.org/hunspell-support
 USER root
 COPY en_spelling_additions.txt en_spelling_additions.txt
 RUN  (echo; cat en_spelling_additions.txt) >> org/languagetool/resource/en/hunspell/spelling.txt
-USER languagetool
+USER libregrammar
 ```

 You can build & run the custom Dockerfile with the following two commands:
 ```
-docker build -t languagetool-custom .
+docker build -t libregrammar-custom .
-docker run --rm -it -p 8010:8010 languagetool-custom
+docker run --rm -it -p 8010:8010 libregrammar-custom
 ```

 You can add words to other languages by changing the `en` language tag in the target path.
 Note that for some languages, e.g. for `nl` the `spelling.txt` file is not in the `hunspell` folder: `org/languagetool/resource/nl/spelling/spelling.txt`.